AMERICA HAS BECOME tragically ignorant about something we once seemed to understand: marriage.

 "'Soul mates' are fiction and an illusion; and while every young man and young woman will seek with all diligence and prayerfulness to find a mate with whom life can be most compatible and beautiful, yet it is certain that almost any good man and any good woman can have happiness and a successful marriage if both are willing to pay the price."

-Romance is nice.
-But it is biological in origin.
+is biological in origin.
 That dizzy head-over-heels feeling is a species of losing your mind, and most of the time it lasts only as long as the chase.

-What we keep forgetting is that in marriage, as opposed to romances, you aren't marrying the thrilling wonderful perfect Someone you're looking at right now.
+marriage, as opposed to romances, you aren't marrying the thrilling wonderful perfect Someone you're looking at right now.

 You're marrying the man who decides not to have the dazzling career with the high salary, refusing promotions and transfers so the kids don't have to change schools.
 You're marrying the woman whose body doesn't bounce back after the third baby, so she's no longer slim and attractive by the standards of the magazines.